Farama-Foundation/gym-docs/docs/pages/environment_creation/index.md

 ---
 # How to create new environments for Gym

-This documentation overviews creating new environments and relevant useful wrappers, utilities and tests included in OpenAI Gym designed for the creation of new environments.
+This documentation overviews creating new environments and relevant useful wrappers, utilities and tests included in Gym designed for the creation of new environments.
 You can clone gym-examples to play with the code that are presented here:

 ```console